prashantbaher/tcc-blog/_posts/solidworks-macros/2020-09-29-add-dimension-methods.md

 If you found anything to **add or update**, please let me know on my *e-mail*.

-Hope this post helps you to *Split Open/Closed Sketch Entities* with Solidworks VBA Macros.
+Hope this post helps you to *Add dimension to Sketch Entities* with Solidworks VBA Macros.

 For more such tutorials on **Solidworks VBA Macro**, do come to this blog after sometime.